What Makes a Website “Good”?

 Even those who dig deep are going to scan the bottom part of the article.
 People just don’t have time these days to read everything, but even when they do, bullet points and headings make the experience more palatable.

-A Good Website Has Calls to Action
+A Good Website Has Calls-to-Action (CTAs)

 This is a simple one, but it can’t be ignore.
 If your website doesn’t specifically call users to action, which is to say, if each piece of content doesn’t specifically tell people what to do next, then users are going to: